-GeForce GTX 750 Ti Review
+GeForce GTX 750 Ti Game Requirement Analysis

-GeForce GTX 750 Ti offers the 28nm, GM107 Core with a SMX count of 5 and thus comes with 640 Shader Processing Units, 40 TMUs and only 16 ROPs, this on a 128-bit memory of 2GB of fast GDDR5.
-While the central unit runs at 1020MHz and goes up to 1085MHz, in Turbo Mode, the memory clock operates at 1350MHz.
+It equips a GPU codenamed GM107-400-A2 which has 5 SM activated and thus offers 640 Shader Processing Units, 40 TMUs and 16 ROPs, on a 128-bit memory interface of fast GDDR5.
+The central unit runs at 1020MHz and goes up to 1085MHz, in Turbo Mode, while the memory clock operates at 1350MHz.

 Benchmarks indicate its performance is largely better than its predecessor's but Radeon HD 7850 and GeForce GTX 650 Ti Boost Edition still offer better performance, due to their high memory bandwidth transfer rates.